Skip to main content

 • Day works: Monday to Friday, 7am to 5pm

-• Night works (Bald Hills Road only): Sunday to Thursday, 7pm to 5am
+• Night works (Bald Hills Road and Scarborough Way): Sunday to Thursday, 7pm to 5am

 Works won’t occur on weekends or public holidays unless required and approved by GMB Water, or during extreme weather.